 Monsanto has succeeded in subverting virtually every mainstream news outlet and academic plant science program in the US.
 Those it has not bought off, it has terrorized into silence.

 Of the handful of legitimate scientists who have published research questioning the safety of GMOs, more than one has had their careers ruined by pressures imposed by the company and its agents.

 Add to this a choir of high profile “useful idiots” like Silicon Valley venture capitalist Marc Andreessen, Shark Tank TV star Kevin O’Leary, and celebrity physicist Neal deGrasse Tyson who despite having zero training in plant science use their high profiles to publicly disparage anyone who questions Montanto’s claims.

-What this all add up to is this: Instead of facts about GMOs we receive an endless barrage of deliberate falsehoods.
+What this all adds up to is this: Instead of facts about GMOs, we receive an endless barrage of deliberate falsehoods.

 But what about increase in productivity?

 The claim Monsanto trumpets – which is repeated endlessly by the news media and know-nothing celebrities – is that GMOs deliver greater yields that are necessary for “feeding a hungry plant.”

 This is a pretty strong argument for Monsanto.

 After all, how doctrinaire and hardhearted would you have to be to sit well-fed and comfortable in a modern economy and take food from the mouths of hungry people by blocking technology?

 There’s just one problem with this unchallenged Monsanto claim: It’s total and complete bullshit.